ERNI-Academy/starterkit-mobile-application-ionic/README.md

 ## Features

-- Native project for iOS and Android
+- Native project for iOS and Android usign Capacitor and Web
 - Tab Layout
 - Multi-language system with Transloco
 - LocalStorage / InMemoryStorage Service ready to use